 Our MPA graduates secured full-time employment in a variety of geographical areas throughout Texas, the Northeast, West, and Midwest and with a wide variety of employers:

 - 87% public accounting

 The MPA admissions cycle is officially closed for fall 2014.

-Here are ways you can prepare for your application:
+Applying for fall 2015?
+Here are ways you can prepare.

 - Prepare for the GMAT and TOEFL (if applicable) early so that we receive your test scores before the application deadline.

-- Stay tuned to this admissions blog.
+- Keep an eye on this admissions blog.
 I will begin posting tips on applying, updates on the admissions process, and highlights of our program after the application opens…Don’t miss out!

 In the not-to-distant future, you will be stepping foot on The University of Texas at Austin campus and spending plenty of time in the McCombs School of Business.
 The MPA Program Office staff and accounting faculty will be assisting you, step by step, to prepare you for your classes and the busy, yet exciting, employment recruiting season.
 In the meantime, we recommend that you…

 A Mini Tour of the McCombs School of Business

 Love the Place That You Study In!